Image of two women walking and shopping for a post covering the best mystery shopping companies.

 • Instructions to wire money via Western Union or MoneyGram

-• Instructions to purchase gift cards and share the PIN numbers
+• Instructions to buy gift cards and share the PIN numbers

 • Random contact via phone, text, or email about mystery shopping options